 “Vietnamese horses are descended from Mongolian horses.
 They are small but strong and very hardy horses and easy-going in maintenance.
 One of the features of this native breed is that it can survive on poor feed and under hard work, but it stops growing and developing.
 But, with good feed and care, the next generation can grow more than their parents.”

 Vietnam has its own breed “Vietnamese Hmong,” this breed has only one characteristic, the quote “these are white horses with blue eyes and pink skin around the eyes,” in fact, this is just an cremello color that occurs in many horse breeds.

 Ksenia and her daughter have a shared love for horses.
 Since moving to Vietnam, their passion for horses didn’t falter.
-“My daughter began dreaming of having her own horse and asked Santa Claus to please give her a horse of her own.
+“My daughter began dreaming of having her own horse.
+And then asked Santa Claus to please give her a horse of her own.
 So, we decided it was time to look for a horse!
 In search of a horse, we drove 1,350 kilometers in 2 days.
 We saw very different horses than what we would have found in Russia.”

 “In Vietnam, we learned that horses are considered adults from 1 year old.
 And many horses do not have documents and vaccines!
 Vietnamese people are actually proud that their horses have never been seen by vets.
 And since many of them have parasites, the horses fight against them, eating some kinds of poisonous grass to relieve their pain.
 I was shocked by such circumstances, but nothing could be done!”